Using the Bereavement Support Payment Contact Number

 - Your Relationship Status – If you remarry or form a civil partnership with somebody else, you will not be entitled to claim this benefit.
 This rule also applies if you are living with someone as if you were married or in a civil partnership.
 Most widows and widowers will, of course, not be affected by this particular factor but we mention it here for the sake of completeness.

-- Your Partner’s Previous Employment Status – If your deceased partner was making National Insurance payments at the time of his or her death, you should be entitled to claim Bereavement Allowance.
+- Your Partner’s Previous Employment Status – If your deceased partner was making National Insurance payments at the time of his or her death, you should be entitled to claim Bereavement Support.
 If they died due to either industrial accident or disease, you should be entitled to make a claim regardless of their N.I. contribution status.
-To clarify whether you qualify for the benefit according to this particular consideration, call the Bereavement Allowance contact number and ask for help.
+To clarify whether you qualify for the benefit according to this particular consideration, call the Bereavement Support phone number and ask for help.

 Below you’ll find some of the most frequently asked questions about bereavement benefits:

-- How Long Will I Receive Payments? – Bereavement Allowance is payable for up to 52 weeks from the date that your wife, husband, or civil partner passes away.
+- How Long Will I Receive Payments? – The Bereavement Support Payment is payable for up to 52 weeks from the date that your wife, husband, or civil partner passes away.